hbui/setup-git-in-Linux/README.md

 	```

 ##Using git
-In the future, to update your class examples repo, navigate there and then use "git pull" and other git commands.
+In the future, to update your a lab repo, navigate there and then use "git pull" and other git commands.

 1. Log into a potter box of your choice.

 2. Navigate to the directory

 	```
-	a.	cd cs366
+	a.	cd cs266
-	b.	cd <class-examples-directory>
+	b.	cd <lab repo directory>
 	c.	git pull
 	d.
 If this were an assignment, you might also do the following:
 		i.
-Edit/create some files (see the "vi cheatsheet" under resources)
+Edit/create some files (see the "vi tutorial and vi cheatsheet" under resources)
 			1. Perhaps add your name as a comments to your C source file

 		ii.	git add filename
 		iii.	git commit filename -m "<commit message goes here>" iv.	git push
 	```